trifle-io/trifle-io/docs/trifle-stats/drivers/performance.md

 One note about performance of the drivers.
 While these are small operations against any database, these drivers differ in approach they take.

-`Redis` and `Postgres` drivers are performing single inc/set operation for each key/value pair for every specified period.
+`Redis` driver is performing single `inc`/`set` operation for each key/value pair for every specified period.
 That means to store hash with 10 key/value pairs, it will make 10 calls to database multiplied by tracked periods.
 It adds up quickly.

-`Mongo` on the other side supports single inc/set operation on multiple key/value pairs at a time.
-This allows it to make single call to database even if you are tracking 50 values for multiple periods.
+`Mongo` and `Postgres` on the other side supports single `inc`/`set` operation on multiple key/value pairs at a time.
+This allows it to make single call to database even if you are tracking 50 values for multiple periods. `Mongo` pushes it even further and executes all periods in a single query, while `Postgres` executes separate query for each period.

 Keep that in mind when working with data.
+Each driver fits better for different usecase.

+- `Redis` is best if the content you are tracking has simple structure and persistence is not an issue.
+Use it for simple stats you _could_ loose.
-If content you are tracking has simple structure, it will be just fine with `Redis` or `Postgres` driver. `Redis` is better at writing, but not as persistent as `Postgres`. `Postgres` is terrible at writing stats, but really great at reading them.
-If your content is structured and tracks lots of values, you will do better using `Mongo` driver.
+- `Postgres` is _pretty slow_ at writing stats, but really great at reading them.
+Use it for structured stats that you access often, but don't write too often.
+- `Mongo` is kinda best of both worlds.
+Super fast for writing, but bit slower for reading.

 ## (Not so) Sicentific evaluation